FawziSandikly/task-tracker-api/docs/midcourse/prompt-log.md

 # Prompt Log

-## Prompt 1 – Designing the API
-**Goal:** Plan the REST API endpoints for a task tracker.

-**Prompt:**
-> Design a RESTful Task Tracker API with CRUD operations for tasks.
-Include endpoints, request bodies, and response examples.

-**Outcome:**
-Created the API structure with endpoints:
-- GET /tasks
-- GET /tasks/:id
-- POST /tasks
-- PUT /tasks/:id
-- DELETE /tasks/:id
+## Project

+Task Tracker REST API

 ---

-## Prompt 2 – Database Schema
+## Prompt 1 – Design Due Date Feature
-**Goal:** Create a database model.

-**Prompt:**
-> Generate a SQL schema for a task tracker application with task title, description, status, priority, and due date.

-**Outcome:**
-Generated a `tasks` table with appropriate columns and constraints.
+**Goal**

+Design a feature that allows tasks to have optional due dates and support overdue task filtering.

+**Prompt**

+> Design a FastAPI implementation for adding optional due dates to a Task Tracker API using SQLModel.
+Include validation and an overdue filter.

+**Outcome**

+The response provided a clean approach for adding an optional `due_date` field, updating the database model, and implementing logic for identifying overdue tasks.

 ---

-## Prompt 3 – Error Handling
+## Prompt 2 – Implement Tags
-**Goal:** Improve API reliability.

-**Prompt:**
+**Goal**

+Allow tasks to be organized using tags.

+**Prompt**

-> Show best practices for handling errors in a Node.js Express REST API.
+> Show how to add tags to tasks in a FastAPI Task Tracker API.
+Include model changes and CRUD support.

-**Outcome:**
-Added consistent HTTP status codes, validation, and error messages.
+**Outcome**

+The response suggested storing tags with each task and updating the API so tags could be created, updated, and returned in responses.

 ---

-## Prompt 4 – Input Validation
+## Prompt 3 – Status Validation
-**Goal:** Validate incoming requests.

-**Prompt:**
-> How can I validate task creation requests using Express Validator?

-**Outcome:**
-Implemented validation rules for required fields and invalid data.
+**Goal**

+Validate task status transitions.

+**Prompt**

+> Implement validation so task status can only move from todo → in_progress → done.

+**Outcome**

+The generated solution helped implement transition rules while preventing invalid backward transitions.

 ---

-## Prompt 5 – Testing
+## Prompt 4 – API Testing
-**Goal:** Test the API.

-**Prompt:**
+**Goal**

+Improve automated testing.

+**Prompt**

-> Write Postman test cases for a Task Tracker API CRUD application.
+> Write pytest tests for CRUD operations, status transitions, and invalid requests in a FastAPI Task Tracker API.

-**Outcome:**
+**Outcome**

-Created test cases covering successful requests and common error scenarios.
+Additional unit tests were added for successful requests and common error conditions.

 ---

+## Prompt 5 – Documentation

+**Goal**

+Improve project documentation.

+**Prompt**

+> Generate documentation describing the implemented API features, usage examples, and testing strategy.

+**Outcome**

+The generated documentation served as a starting point for the README and project reports.

+---

-## Lessons Learned
+# Lessons Learned

-- More specific prompts produce more useful code.
+- Specific prompts produced more accurate responses.
-- Asking for examples speeds up development.
-- AI is helpful for debugging and documentation, but all generated code should be reviewed and tested.
+- AI accelerated implementation and debugging.
+- Generated code was reviewed and modified before being committed.
+- Documentation quality improved by iteratively refining prompts.